RiturajAgrahari/django-celery-assignment/README.md

-Hi there!, How are you doing?
+__Hi there!, How are you doing?__

-I hope you doing well :)
+__I hope you doing well :)__

-# Django-Celery-Redis Integration App
+# Django-Celery-Redis Integration WebApp
-In this project i leverages the value of celery, redis, docker and django to use stability AI API by doing parallel processing.!
+In this project i leverage django to make an webapp which uses Stability AI to generate text-to-image by using redis broker and celery, the app is now scalable horizontally and performance is enhanced due to celery and redis library .

 ___Note: This project is compatible with Windows along with docker.___

+## Technologies used:
+* Django
+* Docker
+* Celery
+* Redis
+* Stability AI

 ## Let's get started
 ### First we start with basic django configurations: